-First found in Padua, when Niccol Cosmico was a famous poet there in 1420.
+First found in Padua (Italian: Padova, Latin: Patavium, Venetian: Padoa), on the Bacchiglione River, capital of the province of Padua, when Niccol Cosmico was a famous poet there in 1420.

 This web page shows only a small excerpt of our Cocimano research.
 More information is included under the topic Early Cocimano History in all our PDF Extended History products.

 Another 67 words(5 lines of text) are included under the topic Early Cocimano Notables in all our PDF Extended History products.

 Immigrants bearing the name Cocimano or a variant listed above include: Felix Cosme, aged 30, who arrived at Ellis Island, in 1924; Francisco Cosme, aged 19, who arrived at Ellis Island, in 1917; and Heleni Cosme, aged 25, who arrived at Ellis Island, in 1909..